peterbueschel/eksdefault/README.md

 # eksdefault
-Let you easily switch between your eks clusters in aws.
+Let you easily switch between your eks clusters in different aws accounts.